 My second hypothesis is that there was error on export to shape, then did the same procedure on gvSIG, who presented an error similar to QGIS (Figure 3) and ARC GIS (Figure 4) that did not have the problem.
 Because only the free software the problem was identified that we believe may be the source the problem, including potentially exploited.

-#7 Updated by Giovanni Manghi almost 5 years ago
+#7 Updated by Giovanni Manghi about 5 years ago

 - OS version deleted (